percy/cli/packages/cli-snapshot/README.md

-  --clean-urls                                     rewrite static index and filepath URLs to be clean --debug                                          debug asset discovery and do not upload snapshots --disable-cache                                  disable asset discovery caches --exclude=exclude                                one or more globs/patterns matching snapshot to exclude --include=include                                one or more globs/patterns matching snapshots to include --silent                                         log nothing
+  --clean-urls                                     rewrite static index and filepath URLs to be clean --debug                                          debug asset discovery and do not upload snapshots --disable-cache                                  disable asset discovery caches --exclude=exclude                                one or more globs/patterns matching snapshots to exclude --include=include                                one or more globs/patterns matching snapshots to include --silent                                         log nothing